beego/beego/CONTRIBUTING.md

 ## Prepare middleware

-Beego uses many middlewares, including MySQL, Redis, SSDB and so on.
+Beego uses many middlewares, including MySQL, Redis, SSDB amongs't others.

-We provide docker compose file to start all middlewares.
+We provide a docker-compose file to start all middlewares.

-You can run:
+You can run the following command to start all middlewares:

 ```shell script
 docker-compose -f scripts/test_docker_compose.yaml up -d
 ```

-Unit tests read addresses from environment, here is an example:
+Unit tests read addresses from environmental variables, you can set them up as shown in the example below:

 ```shell script
 export ORM_DRIVER=mysql